sarahwonago/SimplePersonalBlogAPI/README.md

     "title": "First Article Updated",
     "tags": "#new",
-    "body": "This is my First article"
+    "body": "This is my First article",
+    "featured": false
 }